marrink-lab/polyply_1.0/README.md

 [Tutorial: GROMOS Polymers](https://github.com/marrink-lab/polyply_1.0/wiki/Tutorial:-GROMOS-polymer-melts)\
 [Tutorial: PEGylated lipid bilayers](https://github.com/marrink-lab/polyply_1.0/wiki/Tutorial:-PEGylated-lipid-bilayers)

+## News
+- (Feb 8) **Featured Research Article in Nature Communcations.** Our article on the polyply software suite is now featured on the [Editors' Highlights](https://www.nature.com/collections/hhfigaahch) for Structural biology, biochemistry and biophysics in Nature Communications.
+The Editors’ Highlights pages aims to showcase the 50 best papers recently published in an area.
+The development team is beyond happy to receive this honor.

 ## Contributions & Support
 We are happy to accept submissions of polymer parameters to the polyply library.
 To submit parameters simply open an [issue][bug reports].
 More details on submitting parameters can be found